-In the twenty teens, considerate craftsmanship is engulfed in a sea of disposable things produced for profitability, backed with massive marketing budgets and sold at unsustainable prices.
+These days, considerate craftsmanship is engulfed in a sea of disposable goods produced for profitability, backed with massive marketing budgets and sold at unsustainable prices.
 Too-big-to-fail corporate conglomerates are well-armed with a knowledge of how to convince people they want something by taking advantage of data collection on habits, interests and need states.
-These massive corporations have the funding to develop systems as void of the human hand as possible – for the trained human hand is more often than not the most expensive part of making.
+These corporations have developed systems to create products without needing the human hand – for the trained human hand is more often than not the most expensive part of making.

 The handmade design movement that The Bright Angle is crusading stems from a desire to unite makers and their craft, systems of modern tools, and the competitive induction into a consumer marketplace.
 By explaining where handmade and design actually meet, I hope to shed light on what handmade is and ultimately bring value to objects that consider this relationship.

 Tools in Design

 Tools are designed and invented with a purpose.
 Tools separate the hand from the medium.
-Tools are something designed to help a process maximize efficiency and precision.
-Implementing tools can be beneficial if not necessary in effectively communicating an idea that has become an established part of a making process.
-The better the tool the smaller the tolerance of deviating from the initial prototype.
+Tools help maximize efficiency and precision in the creative process.
+The better the tool, the smaller the tolerance of deviating from the initial prototype.

 Engineering is the field that often takes these tools and mechanizes them with the intention of removing the hand, speeding up production, and having the tightest tolerances.
 This is instrumental for the hand to be absent and introduces the other side of the production spectrum from the studio artist.

-During the making process, records are left behind in each piece by hands or tools.
-Creating a system of reproduction requires systematic documentation of the moves hands need to make in order to execute designs.
-Tools are created to translate a model into a reproduction of the original idea.
-These tools allow skilled labor to also engage in a production process.
+During the making process, records are left behind by the hands or tools involved in it.
+Creating systems of reproduction requires systematic documentation in order to execute designs.
+Tools are created to reproduce models of the original idea.
+These tools also allow skilled labor to engage in a production process.

-The practice of the studio artist is to constantly design or sketch, creating unfettered reflections of imagined objects.
-The best makers’ hands work as extensions of the decision-making-mind to leave calculated and deliberate impressions.
-These makers inform the field, leaving historical markers.
-There is no translation for anything to get lost in.
-They make no unintentional deviations because there is no “prototype” and no end product.
-Only the pure dynamic moment exists within the attempts at making ideas come to fruition in the form of tangible works of art.
-What if we distilled one of these fluxing moments and formed a system to translate it?
+The practice of the studio artist is to constantly design or sketch, creating reflections of these imagined objects.
+Maker's hands work as extensions of the decision-making-mind.
+They make no unintentional deviations because there is no “prototype” and no end product - only the pure dynamic moment and the attempt at making ideas come to fruition in the form of tangible works of art.

-Handmade design lies somewhere where deviations in translations are still encouraged.
+Handmade design encourages deviations.
 The deviations will be embraced if they are tasteful and intentional rather than a result of carelessness or indifference.
-The parameters of the design are rigid enough that the objects have been dimensioned and tools have been invented to aid in efficiently executing an acceptable translation of the original.

 Authenticity in Design

 All of these definitions are an attempt to explain the authenticity of objects.
-This is important to artists and craftspeople as they often work independently.
-Their output is a dynamic thread of ideas that informs the next decision.
+This is important to artists and craftspeople.
+Their craft is a dynamic thread of ideas that informs each decision.
 Ideas are introduced in bodies of work, or editions that are developed with cohesion.
-These batches are incredibly valuable to the art world and should be regarded with the utmost respect.
-They are dynamic moving targets responding to a relentless force of time.
-Can we capture those responses to the fleeting moments in a studio practice and expand that into a design process?

 The Bright Angle is special, because our practice involves collaborating with the whole team that works in the studio.
 Each member of The Bright Angle works on a particular part of the process.
-Currently Tyler Anderson is handling production management and logistics, Allison Cochran is handle glazing and materials science and Alyssa Ruberto is the content and marketing manager.
-I myself do most of the technical designing, prototyping and mold making.
 We meet once a week to talk about how the process is working for each person and how we can improve so that the work moves through each part of the studio.
-Not only do we make check in to make sure we are working efficiently, but that each part of the process is enjoyable for all.
+We do these check-ins to make sure we are working efficiently, and that each part of the process is enjoyable for all.

-We also have a space for resident designers who we host both short and long term.
-They get to utilize the studio and facilities to explore ideas and work with the production team.
-The goal is to provide them with the tools needed focus on a certain part of the process that they need time to play with.
+We also have a space for resident designers, who we host for both short and long term residencies.
+They get to utilize the studio to explore ideas and work with the production team.
+The goal is to provide them with the tools needed to focus on a certain part of the process.
 In return, The Bright Angle also learns and grows in this collaboration.

 My role at The Bright Angle is to facilitate the design process from concept to fruition.
-I primarily spend my time working with clients and colleagues to work through the design process.
-Considering the production methods and tools that will be implemented to create objects.
+I primarily spend my time working with clients and colleagues to work through the design process and to consider the production methods and tools that will be implemented to create our objects.
 I am a tool maker.
 I create tools to help produce systems of design that can be taught to other craftspeople.
-I create systems that are efficient, precise and scalable.
+I create systems that are efficient, precise, and scalable.

 My employees are involved in every part of the design, prototyping, mold making, production, packing and marketing.
-This creates a symbiotic workflow in the studio that allows designs to be produced with considerations such as production techniques and marketing.
 Each artist in the studio assists with designs so they are excited and integrated in the whole process.
 It is great to have such talented employees feeling connected to the work.
 We focus on WE instead of I. We believe making things together encourages the development and production of thoughtful products.

-It seems as if good American design is about bold color, patterns, outrageous forms, and a love for plastics.
+Sometimes it seems as if good American design is all about bold color, patterns, outrageous forms, and a love for plastics.
 We're approaching design from a different lens, because our material choices inform our work.
-Materials, process, tools come first for us and dictate the forms which are subsequently informed by function, utility.
-Our designs are not contingent on what design school I went to.
-Our designs are collaborative efforts where the designer's name is not bringing value to the work.
-Instead, the work speaks for itself.
-We make it and the subtle marks of the maker leave traces of care and enthusiasm for our craft to all who enjoy it.
+Materials, process, tools come first for us and are informed by the object's function and utility.
+The work speaks for itself.
+We make it and the subtle marks of the maker leave a trace of our care and enthusiasm for our craft to all who enjoy it.

-Returning to my concept of the spectrum, this is where The Bright Angle fits onto that scale: where one end is heavily manufactured goods with no room for interpretation; on the other hand is the solo studio artist with all this variation.
-And my interest is in the tools that allow for a process that fits somewhere in between, and solves all the problems that can be solved.
+This is where The Bright Angle fits onto that scale: where one end is heavily manufactured goods with no room for interpretation and on the other hand is the solo studio artist with all this variation.
+My interest is in the tools that allow for a process that fits somewhere in between, and solves all the problems that come along the way.